 People from refugee and refugee-like backgrounds include people who come to Australia permanently through the Refugee and Humanitarian Program, Community Support Program, Family Reunion and Partner streams and other similar pathways.
-The term also includes people who have unstable status, such as people seeking asylum, some Bridging visa holders, and people who hold or have held Temporary Protection visas (TPV) and Safe Haven Enterprise visas
+The term also includes people who have unstable status, such as people seeking asylum, some Bridging visa holders, and people who hold or have held Temporary Protection visas (TPVs), Safe Haven Enterprise visas (SHEVs), Temporary Humanitarian Stay visas and

-(SHEVs).
+Temporary Humanitarian Concern visas.
 For the purposes of the NSW Settlement Strategy, the term 'refugees' intends to encompass this broader definition of people from refugee and refugee-like backgrounds.